Airport of the Future 2021

 “We are honored to receive this award from SEC-AAAE and are immensely proud of the Concourse D project,” said Doug Kreulen, BNA’s president and CEO.
 “This award represents more than two years of hard work that resulted in a multi-faceted modern concourse for BNA travelers.
 It also signifies $55 million in contracts for small, minority and woman-owned business enterprises (SMWBEs), a 72 percent local workforce and a commitment to sustainability.
 It’s BNA at its best, and we thank our SEC-AAAE colleagues for this tremendous recognition.”

-Fentress Architects’ Director of Sustainability, Deborah Lucking, Elevated to AIA College of Fellows
+Deborah Lucking Elevated to AIA College of Fellows

-Fentress Architects is proud to announce that the American Institute of Architects (AIA) has elevated Director of Sustainability Deborah Lucking, FAIA, to the prestigious 2021 College of Fellows, the AIA’s highest honor awarded to members who have made significant contributions to the architecture profession.
-With 102 member-architects elevated to the College of Fellows this year, Deborah was the only AIA Colorado member to receive this honor.
+Fentress Architects is proud to announce the American Institute of Architects (AIA) has elevated our Director of Sustainability—Deborah Lucking, FAIA—to the prestigious College of Fellows.
+This award is reserved for members who have made significant contributions to the architecture profession.
+Deborah was the only AIA Colorado member, and one of 102 members globally, to receive this honor in 2021.

 “Deborah has single-handedly elevated and advanced discourse around sustainable design, leading Fentress Architects to constantly reach beyond our past achievements to place our firm’s work at the forefront of green and resilient design for large, energy-demanding structures,” said Fentress Architects Principal in Charge of Design Curtis Fentress, FAIA, RIBA.
 “She is not only an important part of our firm, but to all the communities where she works.”